The Guns of Brixton

-"The Guns of Brixton" is a song by the English punk rock band the Clash, originally released on their 1979 album London Calling.
+"The Guns of Brixton" is a song by the English rock band the Clash, originally released on their third studio album London Calling (1979).
 It was written and sung by bassist Paul Simonon, who grew up in Brixton, South London.
-The song has a strong reggae influence, reflecting the culture of the area and the reggae gangster film The Harder They Come.
+The song has a strong reggae influence, reflecting the culture of the area and the reggae gangster film The Harder They Come (1972).

 Origins and recording

 "The Guns of Brixton" was the Clash's first song to be composed and sung by Paul Simonon.
 By the time of London Calling, Simonon had learned to play guitar and started contributing more to the songwriting.

 "You don't get paid for designing posters or doing the clothes", he said in an interview published by Bassist Magazine in October 1990, "you get paid for doing the songs."

 The band, separated from manager Bernard Rhodes, had to leave their rehearsal studio in Camden Town and find another location.
 They began work on London Calling during the summer of 1979 at the Vanilla Studios in Pimlico.
 The band quickly wrote and recorded demos, and in August 1979 entered Wessex Studios to begin recording the album.
 Produced by Guy Stevens, who at the time had alcohol and drug problems and whose production methods were unconventional, it was recorded within a matter of weeks, with many songs, including "The Guns of Brixton", recorded in one or two takes.
 It was also revealed that while recording the lead vocals for the song, Simonon sang while staring directly at a CBS executive who had visited the studio during the sessions, giving Simonon the desired amount of emotion in his voice.

 A section of the song is sung by a very young Maria Gallagher, accompanied by her father Mick Gallagher on the keyboards, as a reprise at the end of the song "Broadway" on the 1980 Clash album Sandinista!.